Fried Desserts | Lemons

 - Gently punch the dough down and turn onto lightly floured work surface.
 Using a rolling pin, gently roll out the dough to 15mm thickness.

 - Now, gently roll out the dough to about 15mm thick.
 We used here 5 cm round cutter to cut out 22 rounds from the dough.
-Arrange them on the lighthly floured baking tray, cover with kitchen towel and keep on a warm place for another 20 minutes to rise.
+Arrange them on the lightly floured baking sheet, cover with kitchen towel and keep on a warm place for another 20 minutes to rise.

-- When ready to fry, heat oil in a heavy-bottomed pan to 180 C. Fry doughnuts in batches of 2 - 3, for 1 - 2 minutes on each side, until golden brown.
+- When ready to fry, heat oil in a heavy-bottomed pan to 180 C. Fry doughnuts for a few minutes on each side, until golden brown.
+Fry them in batches of 2-3.
 Transfer doughnuts to the place lined with kitchen paper.

 - Add finely grated lemon zest and combine.
 Transfer to a bowl, cover with cling film and cool in the fridge for 1 hour.